victordomingos/Count-files/README.md

 `countfiles -h`
 `countfiles --help`

+Get the version number of the program:

+`countfiles -v`
+`countfiles --version`

 Count all files in current working directory and all of its subdirectories, ignoring hidden files and hidden subdirectories: